What is Counselling or Psychotherapy?

 Counselling is more often thought of in relation to shorter term work (e.g. between 6-12 sessions) which tends to focus on immediate and specific concerns (e.g. reducing work-related anxiety levels) that are troubling you now.
 Counselling can help you gain more clarity about your particular issue, to identify realistic options, to gain a better understanding of how you really feel and what you want moving forward.
 The number of sessions you need depends on the type of problems you bring.
 Many people find a short sequence of sessions sufficient (for example coming weekly for 6-12 weeks) but some may need a longer time to explore their issues in depth.

 Psychotherapy is longer term work and often open-ended.
 In psychotherapy we explore your present and past experiences in more depth and detail.
 If you find yourself caught in a repetitive pattern of thinking or behaviour that you seem to have no control over then the roots of this may lie in earlier life experiences, perhaps in early childhood.
-Exploring your past and talking about your life history can often shed light on, and give a new perspective on, your present difficulties.
-It also brings you greater self awareness and self understanding and consequently more control over your path ahead.
+Exploring your past history can provide a new perspective on current difficulties.
+It also brings you greater self awareness and self understanding which leads to more clarity about your best way forward.
 Psychotherapy is either weekly ongoing or we can work to an agreed time limit (e.g. 20 -30 sessions).

 What happens in the first session?